 North Pole, AK

 Thousands of letters are mailed to the man in the big red suit every Christmas, but do you ever wonder where they go?
 Wonder no more after you and Santa’s Little Helper visit the Alaskan town of North Pole.
-A featured destination in the 2021 edition of our Ruff Guide to the United States, this holiday-themed village just 20 minutes from Fairbanks allows you and your pup to view the World’s Largest Santa outside the Santa Claus House.
+A featured destination in the latest edition of our book, Ruff Guide to the United States, this holiday-themed village just 20 minutes from Fairbanks allows you and your pup to view the World’s Largest Santa outside the Santa Claus House.
 Next door to St. Nick’s workshop, you’ll find Antler Academy, where your fur child can get a good look at the resident reindeer from a safe distance.
 Take a walk through town along candy cane painted streets, stop for a photo op on Santa’s sleigh, and, if Fido has been a good boy this year, he may even get to visit with Kris Kringle himself!
 There are no admission fees to tour this winter wonderland.
 When you are ready to leave, ask one of the elves to point you in the direction of the North Pole Dog Park, where your pup can have some off-leash fun.

 Keep in the holiday spirit with a stay at the Hotel North Pole, where a crackling fire and Christmas decorations help spread the cheer to two- and four-legged guests.
 Fido is welcome in ground-floor rooms, providing easy access for early morning and late night walks.
 The hotel is just steps away from the Santa Claus House and the North Pole Plaza, where you’ll find convenient shops and restaurants.